guardianroleplay/rollbotexe/README.md

 DISCORD_TOKEN={token string from Discord OAuth}
 DISCORD_GUILDS={Comma-seperated list of servers the bot will pay attention to}
 RESTRICTED_PERMISSIONS={Permissions integer of permissions bot will not assign to people; can be generated at Discord's developer portal}
+TABLE_SUFFIX = {Maps the Guild by ID to a table name suffix for different bots running in the same database}
+SQLITE_CONNECTION = {String to pass to the sqlite connector, detailing the path to the database file}
 ~~~

 After that, you should be able to just run the main python script.